rpicard/explore-flask/9-static_files.md

 run.py
 ```

 How you organize the files in _static/_ is a matter of personal preference.
 Personally, I get a little irked by having third-party libraries (e.g. jQuery, Bootstrap, etc.) mixed in with my own JavaScript and CSS files.
-To avoid this, I recommend separating third-party libraries out into a _lib/_ folder within _static/_.
+To avoid this, I recommend separating third-party libraries out into a _lib/_ folder within the appropriate directory.
 Some projects use _vendor/_ instead of _lib/_.
 Here's an example of what an average app's _static/_ folder might look like.

 ```
 static/
     css/
+        lib/
+        	bootstrap.css
         style.css
         home.css
         admin.css
     js/
+    	lib/
+        	jquery.js
         home.js
         admin.js
     img/
         logo.svg
         favicon.ico
-    lib/
-        jquery.js
-        bootstrap.css
 ```

 ### Serving a favicon